+Planning Priorities

-Planning Priorities affordable and diverse, preserves heritage and character
+affordable and diverse, preserves heritage and character

-Planning Priority 3 Provide a diversity of housing types to meet the needs of the changing demography.
-Measure New planning controls to accommodate additional housing in the identified by Hawkesbury Local Housing Strategy in unconstrained locations close to amenities.
-Encourage a greater participation of the Aboriginal community in land use planning matters.
-Sympathetic developments that maintain and enhance the local character of the towns, villages and open spaces.
-Meet the housing targets by providing greater housing diversity to suit the changing needs of the community.
-Housing costs within the affordability scale.
-Champion smart buildings that are sustainable to the impact of natural disasters and urban heat island effect through planning controls and policies.
-Timofromo Actions Timeframe Short Term 3.1 - Develop a Housing Strategy to identify potential areas for a diversity of housing, with consideration of the various constraints and Infrastructure NSW's evacuation routes.
-3.2 - Prepare appropriate Local Environmental Plan and Developmental Control Plan for developments that respect the character and amenity of the existing areas.
-Short - Medium Term 3.3 - Investigate potential locations for affordable and social housing opportunities.
-3.4 - Ensure that there is adequate social and environmental infrastructure available to match the additional population and housing diversity.
-Planning Priority 4 Protect and promote Aboriginal and European heritage and its transition into innovative, creative and adaptive re-uses.
-Measure A greater participation of the Aboriginal community in land use planning matters.
-Awareness, protection and promotion of heritage items - increased visitor numbers.
-Adaptive re-use of buildings approved and completed.
-All European Heritage items recorded in the Council's heritage register.
-Timeframe Actions On-Going 4.1 - Engage with the Aboriginal community at all stages of land use planning.
-4.2 - Seek heritage grants each year to support and encourage maintenance of heritage items.
-Short - Medium Term 4.3 - Collaborate with the Aboriginal communities and the Local Aboriginal Land Council to identify opportunities to share and promote Aboriginal cultural heritage where appropriate.
-4.4 - Collaborate with the Department of Planning, Infrastructure and Environment to develop statutory land use controls to facilitate economic development of Aboriginal lands.
-4.5- Council will include all the European heritage items in the Heritage register.
+Provide a diversity of housing types to meet the needs of the changing population.

+- New planning controls to accommodate additional housing in the identified by Hawkesbury Local Housing Strategy in unconstrained locations close to amenities. - Encourage a greater participation of the Aboriginal community in land use planning matters. - Sympathetic developments that maintain and enhance the local character of the towns, villages and open spaces. - Meet the housing targets by providing greater housing diversity to suit the changing needs of the community. - Housing costs within the affordability scale. - Champion smart buildings that are sustainable to the impact of natural disasters and urban heat island effect through planning controls and policies.

+Timeframe Short Term

+- 3.1 Develop a Housing Strategy to identify potential areas for a diversity of housing, with consideration of the various constraints including evacuation capacity and routes. - 3.2 Prepare appropriate Local Environmental Plan and Development Control Plan to maintain the character and amenity of distinctive areas.

+- 3.3 Investigate potential locations for affordable and social housing opportunities. - 3.4 Ensure that there is adequate social and environmental infrastructure available to match the additional population and housing diversity.

+Protect and promote Aboriginal and European heritage and its transition into innovative, creative and adaptive re-uses.

+- A greater participation of the Aboriginal community in land use planning matters. - Awareness, protection and promotion of heritage items increased visitor numbers. - · Adaptive re-use of buildings approved and completed. - All European Heritage items recorded in the Council's heritage register.

+- 4.1 Engage with the Aboriginal community at all stages of land use planning. - 4.2 Seek heritage grants each year to support and encourage maintenance of heritage items.

+- 4.3 Collaborate with the Aboriginal communities and the Local Aboriginal Land Council to identify opportunities to share and promote Aboriginal cultural heritage where appropriate. - 4.4 Collaborate with the Department of Planning, Industry and Environment to develop statutory land use controls to facilitate economic development of Aboriginal lands. - 4.5- Prepare and implement a heritage study and include all identified European heritage items in the Heritage register.

+Managing Rural Lands.

+- Land classed as prime agricultural is protected and promoted for agri-activities. - Land use objectives are promoted and land use conflicts are minimised.

+Long Term

-Planning Priority 5 Mitigate and manage land use conflicts in rural area.
-Measure Land classed as prime agricultural is protected and promoted for agri-activities.
-Land use objectives are promoted and land use conflicts are minimised.
-Timeframe Actions On-Going 5.1 - Take measures to limit land use conflicts.
-Short - Medium Term 5.2 - Limit rural residential developments in areas identified as prime agricultural lands.
-Long Term 5.3 - Map and categorise all prime agricultural land within the Hawkesbury LGA.
-Planning Priority 6 Manage, enhance and celebrate the distinctive heritage character of our towns, villages and naturally landscaped environment.
-Measure Enhanced streetscape and public realm in local centres and villages by responding to local character and place specific activation strategies.
-Public spaces and places are accessible, attractive and safe.
-Timeframe Actions On-Going 6.1 - Implement the Vibrant Towns and Villages Master Plan to enhance the distinctive heritage character of Hawkesbury's towns and villages.
-6.2 - Retain and preserve the natural environment in its natural form to meet the objectives of the Metropolitan Rural Area.
+- 5.1 Investigate measures, including changes to the Hawkesbury Local Environmental Plan and Development Control Plan to limit the potential for land use conflict associated with rural land uses. - 5.2 Prepare and implement a Rural Lands Strategy. - 5.3 Map and categorise all prime agricultural land within the Hawkesbury I GA.

+Manage, enhance and celebrate the distinctive heritage character of our towns, villages and naturally landscaped environment.

+- Enhanced streetscape and public realm in local centres and villages by responding to local character and place specific activation strategies. - Public spaces and places are accessible, attractive and safe.

+- 6.1 Prepare and implement the Vibrant Towns and Villages Master Plan to identify and enhance the distinctive character of the Hawkesbury's towns and villages. - 6.2 Retain and preserve the natural environment in its natural form to meet the objectives of the Metropolitan Rural Area.